This is what one customer did with 0.75mm Epalyn pond liner

 • More environmentally friendly because no energy was used to pump water to where it is required.

 Rainwater butts are available in many shapes and sizes to suit a range of budgets and garden types.
 Decorative butts are available with an integral planter or bird bath for a multifunctional use.
 They combine the aesthetic elegance of ceramics with the longevity of modern plastics.
-For more information about our range of rainwater butts, please visit the Garden Accessories category on Liners Line website.
+For more information about our range of rainwater butts, please visit Liners Online website.

 How to take care of goldfish in garden ponds